ma799/laravel_blog/README.md

 ```

-Create a database named VueState
+Create a database named blog

 Update your .env with correct credentials